 - Dairy: Dairy increases testosterone and can exacerbate rosacea.
 Most nonorganic dairy can have synthetic growth hormone, rBGH, raising inflammatory markers.
 The majority of the world does not eat dairy.
 Raw dairy may be ok.
 Experiment.

 - Superfood smoothies: This is a great way to get oils and antioxidants, reduce inflammation, and strengthen immunity.
-Smoothie ingredients: Innate Response Renewal Greens, cacao powder, bee pollen, royal jelly, propolis, maca powder, almond/hemp milk/coconut water/tea as base, coconut oil, goji berries or powder, fresh aloe gel, superfood powder, hemp protein (or other whole food protein), berries, chia seeds, camu camu berry powder, freshly ground flaxseed, nut butters, hemp seed, etc. Experiment!
+Smoothie ingredients: Daily Detox, Innate Response Renewal Greens, cacao powder, bee pollen, royal jelly, propolis, maca powder, almond/hemp milk/coconut water/tea as base, coconut oil, goji berries or powder, fresh aloe gel, superfood powder, hemp protein (or other whole food protein), berries, chia seeds, camu camu berry powder, freshly ground flaxseed, nut butters, hemp seed, etc. Experiment!
 Never use soy protein isolate powders – you want to eat whole foods, not highly processed isolates.

 - Eat foods with proanthocyanidins: These strengthen blood vessels: blueberries, raspberries, grape seed extract, pine bark extract supplement.